Icon

 Postgraduate studies in Japan offer competitive master's and doctoral programmes with an emphasis on advanced research and critical thinking.
 The number of international students peaked at 312,214 in 2019, although it dropped to 242,444 in 2021 due to the pandemic.
 However, this number is now growing again, confirming Japan's attractiveness as a study destination.

-Choosing a university in Japan
+How to choose a university in Japan?

-When choosing a Japanese college, it is important to consider several key factors that will affect your educational trajectory and life in general.
-One of the most important aspects is the academic reputation of the institution.
-The University of Tokyo and Kyoto University are known for their high quality of education and ranking in the world.
-Tohoku University and Osaka University are also highly ranked in global rankings, making them attractive to international students.
+One of the most important aspects, for example, the University of Tokyo and Kyoto University are known for their high quality of education and world rankings.
+Tohoku University and Osaka University also occupy high positions in world rankings, which makes them attractive to international students.

-The second important aspect is the study programmes offered by the university.
-You need to pay attention to what fields of study you are interested in and what specialisation opportunities a particular institution offers.
+You need to pay attention to what areas of knowledge you are interested in and what opportunities for specialization a particular educational institution offers.

 In addition, don't forget about other important aspects such as the language of instruction, support for international students, scholarship programmes, and opportunities for research or internships.
 By considering all these factors, you will be able to make an informed choice of the university that best suits your needs and goals.